thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="dashboards-edit-enter" %}

-After entering the edit mode, click the "Gear" icon at the top of the window, so the Dashboard Settings will be opened.
+When the edit mode is entered, you should click the "Gear" icon at the top of the window, so the Dashboard Settings will be opened.

 {% include images-gallery.html imageCollection="dashboards-settings-enter" %}